NOTE: Full list of films that will be mentioned is located at the bottom of this letter.

 Here it is.
 A movie where all the major players are men—except for one woman, the Millennium actress herself, who spends her entire life, her entire arc, the entire movie’s plot, pining for a man she only saw once.

-It passes the Bechdel test.
-Easily.
+It passes the Bechdel test with ease.
 Again and again.

 This is such a lesson.